Future Leaders Programme

-Investing in leaders of the future – empowering trainees to make a difference now
+Investing in leaders of the future – empowering health professionals to make a difference now

 Health Education England working across Yorkshire and the Humber (HEE YH) is passionate about leadership.
-The Future Leaders Programme offers opportunities for trainees and qualified Allied Health Professionals working within Yorkshire to do a one year Leadership Fellowship to help grow and develop their personal leadership skills.
+The Future Leaders Programme offers opportunities for medical and dental trainees, public health registrars, and qualified nurses, allied health professionals, pharmacists, and health care scientists working within Yorkshire to do a one-year Leadership Fellowship to help grow and develop their personal leadership skills.

 The Future Leaders Programme enables the Leadership Fellows to:

-- Develop and deliver a specialty or management driven project that is relevant to the specific needs of the NHS.
+- Develop and deliver a specialty, management, or quality-improvement driven project that is relevant to the specific needs of the NHS.

 The Leadership Fellows come from a wide variety of specialties and professions.
 Fellowships are available in a number of areas from education and simulation, to patient safety and quality improvement.
-The fellowships are based both within the LETB and in hospitals within our region.
-Fellows take on live projects, one year in length, and are responsible for their design and development under the supervision of an experienced clinical leader.
+The Fellowships are based both within the LETB and in hospitals and community settings within our region.
+Fellows take on live projects, one year in length, and are responsible for their design and development under the supervision of an experienced leader.

 The Leadership Fellows meet regularly and also organise the annual Future Leaders Conference.
-The Fellows have access to a variety of development opportunities including Myers Briggs Type Indicator feedback, 360 appraisal, Coaching, participation in an Action Learning Set and many more.
-Please take a look at our FAQ’s and don’t’ hesitate to contact the team at firstname.lastname@example.org if you have any further questions.
+The Fellows have access to a variety of development opportunities including coaching, 360 appraisal, participation in an Action Learning Sets, Myers Briggs Type Indicator feedback, and many more.
+Please take a look at our FAQs and don’t hesitate to contact the team at firstname.lastname@example.org if you have any further questions.

 Dr Susy Stirling, Associate Dean & Future Leaders Programme Lead

-For all trainee doctors who are currently out of programme, please see SuppoRTT (Supported Return To Training) page
+For all trainee doctors and dentists who are currently out of programme, please see SuppoRTT (Supported Return To Training) page.

 SuppoRTT provides relevant guidance to assist with your return to training along with events and educational days you can chose to attend.